 - Monthly run rates of Responses, influenced Opportunity, influenced Deals

 In order to achieve that output, we will need to bring together the Revenue transactions (Responses, Opportunities) and the Cost Transactions, so that we can perform our calculations.
 While that looks easy as a one shot exercise on paper, or in Excel, building such logic into a tool like Tableau, that offers so much analytical flexibility, requires some complex data preparation.
+You can implement intelligent automation in your data preparation processes by using software from Paxata.
 We will not store any ROI indicator ; they will be computed and displayed on the fly to the user, to enable to pick any combination of campaigns, any timeline, or even any additional breakdown built into the costs and into the revenue, such as region or segment.
 An additional benefit is that the data set will be easy to refresh, all it takes will be to add new transactions to the revenue or the cost side, to update all the results.

 Technically, the ROI challenge is very similar to the approach to display inventory positions.
 To display the level of a SKU, you do not want to store a level for each day, That would be a lot of data points, mostly redundant, and should you be asked for a position in the morning versus the evening, game over… Instead, you need to store the input and the output with a time stamp and compute on the fly the position.